 4 Unknown Reasons Which Can Result In Rejection of Your Loan Application

-Today whether it is a middle class person or Business class professional everyone some day or the other is in need of a loan.
-Moreover, to get a loan seems an easy job major issue occurs when you apply for a loan, number of applicants for a loan are very high, but the applications selected are very few.
-Where on one hand the RBI shows an increase in bank credit of 21.4% between March 2007 and 2013, on the other hand, non-performing assets have tremendously increased, to Rs.
-1,64,000 cro... read more
+Today whether it is a middle-class person or Business class professional everyone some day or the other needs a loan.
+Getting a loan seems an easy job but many issues occur when you apply for a loan.
+The number of applicants is very high, but the applications selected are very few.
+Where on one hand the RBI shows an increase in bank credit of 21.4% between March 2007 and 2013, on the contrary, non-performing assets have tremendously increased, to Rs.
+1, 64,000 crores between 2008 and 2013. ... read more

 10 best tax-saving investments